If I Never See Your Face Again: Background

 "If I Never See Your Face Again" was written by Adam Levine and James Valentine, two of the five band members from Maroon 5.
-Production of the song was helmed by Mike Elizondo, Mike Endert, Mike "Spike" Stent, Christopher "Tricky" Stewart and Maroon 5.
-It was recorded by "Spike" Stent at Conway Studios, Hollywood, CA; Glenwood Place Studios, Burbank, CA and Phantom Studios, Westlake Village, CA. The song was originally intended to be a duet with Janet Jackson and appear on her Discipline album, but due to label problems Rihanna later appeared on the song.
+Production of the song was helmed by Mike Elizondo, Mark Endert, Mike "Spike" Stent, Christopher "Tricky" Stewart and Maroon 5.
+It was recorded by "Spike" Stent at Conway Studios, Hollywood, CA; Glenwood Place Studios, Burbank, CA and Phantom Studios, Westlake Village, CA. The song was originally intended to be a duet with Janet Jackson and appear on her 2008 Discipline album, but due to label problems Rihanna later appeared on the song.

-The song was included on the standard version of It Won't Be Soon Before Long without the inclusion of Rihanna, however, Levine stated in an interview with James Montgomery for MTV News whilst on set of the accompanying music video that he wanted to try something different for the album's re-release.
+The song was included on the standard version of Maroon 5's 2007 album It Won't Be Soon Before Long without the inclusion of Rihanna, however, Levine stated in an interview with James Montgomery for MTV News whilst on set of the accompanying music video that he wanted to try something different for the album's re-release.
 The singer continued, saying that he asked Rihanna to do some "bits and pieces" in the recording studio and that it came together very “quickly”.
 Levine stated that if there is "magic" between two artists, then "you don't even have to think about it."
-During the interview, Rihanna confirmed that the song would be the only one to feature a collaboration on her re-release of Good Girl Gone Bad, revealing that she had always wanted to work with the group and was honored when they contacted her.
+During the interview, Rihanna confirmed that the song would be the only one to feature a collaboration on her re-release of her 2007 album Good Girl Gone Bad, entitled Good Girl Gone Bad: Reloaded revealing that she had always wanted to work with the group and was honored when they contacted her.
 "If I Never See Your Face Again" was released as a single in the United States on May 2, 2008.